LakshmiDevopsTech/ASG-Rolling-Update/README.md

-# ASG Rolling Update(Ansible)
+# ASG Rolling Update(Ansible + Jenkins
 ## Description
 Ansible Role that can be used either for doing Rolling Deployment on the ASG.
 Here i'm explaining a method that lead me to a easy work.
 This is an Ansible playbook for rolling update in ASG.
-This we automating eith Jenkins.
+This we automating with Jenkins.
 Usually in a ELB working with ASG while updateing the new site contents through git, we prefer increase the number of instances in ASG and once contents updated will remove old instances.
 Its practically very difficuly.
-Using our work we can easily update new changes in ASG manually or automatically.
+Using this work we can easily update new changes in ASG manually or automatically.

 ### Features
 - Included Auto Scaling Group, and ELB in this playbook